alevyinroc/Presentations/Developers - Let's be Friends/outline.md

       * But only have to be done once
     * Can take better advantage of compression
   * Talk to me about the type of data you're working with
-    * Good data type choices = more efficient
-    * Store your dates as dates
-    * Store phone numbers & ZIP codes as strings
-    * Limit the size of text fields
-    * If something is a number, store it as a number
-     * Scientific notation may not translate to a valid number type (out of bounds)
- * Talk to me about the rules around your data
-   * Foreign key constraints
-     * Helps everyone understand the relationships between the tables
-   * Field constraints
-   * I don't trust your app to protect the integrity of the data

  * Talk to me about how your application is querying the database
    * Indexing criteria
      * What are you frequently searching on?